sbabic/swupdate/doc/source/overview.rst

 dropping not required drivers) and a small root file system, with the application and its libraries.
 The whole size is much less than a single copy of the system software.
-Depending on set up, I get sizes from 2.5 until 8 MB for the standalone root file system.
+Depending on set up, I get sizes from 2.5 until 8 MB for the stand-alone root file system.
 If the size is very important on small systems, it becomes negligible on systems with a lot of storage or big NANDs.